OntimizeWeb/docs/_docs/52-versions.md

 {% include toc %}

-In this secction you can check the different versions of **OntimizeWeb** and its modules and dependencies, grouped by the angular version their are build over.
+In this secction you can check the different releases of **OntimizeWeb** and its modules and dependencies, grouped by the angular version their are build over.

-## Versions and dependencies
+## Releases and dependencies

 ### Angular 5